Mohitguleria/Mohitguleria/README.md

 # 💫 About Me:
-I am currently learning fullstack web development
+I am frontend developer currently working on React.js and Next.js projects in industry and learning fullstack web development

 # 💻 Tech Stack: